 For divorced parents these are all very real questions and added stress to the college experience.
 First, parenting time is the decision of the child.
 Once a child turns 18, the Court does not enforce a parenting time schedule.
 Second, since a child is spending more time at home with one parent, child support may increase temporarily.
 However, any change would have to be by agreement of the parents or through a court order.
 The same holds true to any changes to the payment of college by the parents.

 If you and your spouse are having issues regarding your college student, please contact the Law Offices of Lyons & Associates, P.C.
 Our skilled and compassionate legal team is focused on the best possible outcome for you and your family.
-Here, at Lyons we believe in personal attention for personal matters.
 For more information and/or a free consultation, please visit our website, e-mail us, or call us at (908) 575-9777.